Stuttering5 MINUTE READ

 An experienced speech therapist will use a holistic, whole-person approach to help you better respond to perceived speaking “dangers” with courage and confidence.

-Here are some techniques to help calm your nervous system and create positive experiences when you speak.
+Here are 5 expert techniques to help calm your nervous system, avoid stuttering, and create positive experiences when you speak.

 1 Try using breathing techniques

 When practiced regularly, breathing exercises can reduce anxiety, increase the quality of your sleep, improve digestion, and so much more.
 Many people who stutter and people with anxiety tend to take quick, shallow breaths, which doesn’t allow enough oxygen to enter the body.
 The breath is also what turns the voice on!
-I recommend Dr. Andrew Weil’s 4-7-8 breathing for my clients.
+Dr. Andrew Weil’s 4-7-8 breathing is often recommended.
 However, there are thousands of breathing techniques if this one doesn’t work for you.
-My tip would be to inhale through the nose, then increase the length of the exhalation.
-The exhale is what calms the nervous system down.
+Try to inhale through the nose, then increase the length of the exhalation.
+The exhale is what calms the nervous system.

 2 When you're scared or anxious, allow your body to shake and move!